nickmcdowall/yoz/README.txt

-# From the yo root directory use rebar to compile the application.
+# From the yoz root directory use rebar to compile the application.
 ./rebar get-deps compile

 # Start the application locally
-erl -pa ebin deps/*/ebin -s yo
+erl -pa ebin deps/*/ebin -s yoz

-# Verify that yo is running:
+# Verify that yoz is running:
 application:which_applications().

 # Use the app